 The growth of men’s life expectancy shortfall from the early nineteenth century to the late twentieth century probably reflects men’s historically disproportionate burden of financially supporting families.
 In England, excluding decades of world wars, men’s life expectancy shortfall peaked at 6.2 years in the 1970s.
 In the U.S., men’s life expectancy shortfall peaked at 7.7 years about 1970.
-Subsequent movement toward gender equality in life expectancy is plausibly associated with women’s greater participation in the paid labor force, particularly in highly stressful jobs previously associated with men.
+Subsequent movement toward gender equality in life expectancy is plausibly associated with women’s greater participation in the paid labor force, particularly in highly stressful jobs previously allocated almost exclusively to men.

 Much work remains to be done to achieve gender equality in life expectancy.
 Men continue to face enormous gender discrimination in family court decisions.
 Men continue to be deprived of equal opportunities with women to withdraw temporarily or permanently from the paid workforce and be financially supported by their partners or spouses.
 The effects of gender inequality can be measured ultimately in life.
 In England and the U.S., men currently fall about four years short in life expectancy relative to women.
 The long shadow of medieval chivalry remains in devaluing men’s lives to this day.

 * * * * *

 - gender inequality in life expectancy: massaging gender gaps